Pirates (1986 film): Filming

 Filming began in Tunisia in November 1984.

 By the time that shooting began, the budget had increased to $40 million; Matthau and Polanski each commanded $1 million, and the galleon built for the film cost $7–8 million, with $10 million spent on constructing two sound stages.

 The full scale galleon was built in a shipyard in the port of Port El Kantaoui, situated at the city of Sousse, Tunisia, adjacent to the Tarak Ben Ammar Studios, which had been constructed exclusively for this production.
 An accurate replica above the waterline, but sporting a steel hull and a 400 HP auxiliary engine, the Neptune was and still is entered into the Tunisian naval registry, and is currently a tourist attraction in the port of Genoa, where its interior can be visited for a 6 euro fee.
 The galleon was not finished until 21 April 1985, five months later than intended, and ran into a storm.

 Filming was extremely problematic, the shoot cursed by poor weather and a number of accidents.
 "Another producer might have torn his hair out by now, or developed an ulcer or swallowed lots of tranquilizers," said Ben Ammar during the shoot.
 "But it's only a movie...
 Sure it's important to me that Pirates be a hit, but it's also important that by building the boat in this country, where unemployment stands at around 20 percent, I gave 2,400 people work for two years.
 Yes, Polanski does seem to be disaster-prone, but his talent is so great that wonderful actors like Matthau and the top European technicians all wanted to work here with him.
 Pirates is giving my staff lessons in filmmaking money couldn't buy."

 "I find Polanski riveting and fascinating," said Matthau.
 "He's like an orchestra conductor.
 He gives you a sound, but you play it as you want.
 If you get inspired, he leaves you alone.
 This is an extreme example, but if you could get a black cat to jump onto your neck, he'd put it in the movie."

 Ammar and fellow producer Thom Mount were unhappy with the involvement of MGM/UA and eventually raised the funds to buy them out of the film.
 Cannon Films agreed to distribute.

-Accusations against Roman Polanski

-On 14 May 2010, actress Charlotte Lewis and her attorney Gloria Allred accused director Roman Polanski of predatory sexual conduct against her when she was 16 years old.